 | Measure after launch | Retain verdicts, versions, route, and owner | Silent recurrence |

-The next chapter can't monitor a correctness property that this chapter never records.
-Store enough information to reconstruct the answer decision without retaining unnecessary customer text: source versions, verdict counts, route, and failure stage.
+The next chapter can't monitor a correctness property that the trace never records.
+Store enough information to reconstruct the answer decision without retaining unnecessary incident text: source versions, verdict counts, route, and failure stage.

 1@dataclass(frozen=True)